 One day, I realized its true seriousness when we were playing a game and one of the kids got out.
 Laughing, she shouted, “Ugh.
 I wanna kill myself.”

 I can not recall every statement I have heard from my six to eleven-year-olds that dance on the foundation of self-depreciation, but I can tell you that this worldview is trickling down from the millennial generation and generation Z. We are making light of our inability to address problems and making a joke of being incapable to deal with emotions in a healthy way.
 Our generation is also making light of mental health problems such as bipolar disorder, depression, PTSD and anxiety.
-It’s trendy and it is hurting not only our hearts but also those of our youth.
-And whether we like it or not, children have wider access to technology and they can see everything we are putting out.
-They are soaking up these words and phrases from their TV shows, music, and social media which, over time, I can see having a powerfully negative effect on their spirits.
+It’s “trendy” and it is hurting not only our hearts but also those of our youth.
+And whether we like it or not, children have wider access to technology, and they can see everything we are post.
+They are soaking up these words and phrases from their TV shows, music, and social media which, over time, will have a powerfully negative effect on their spirits.

 It may be easier to see what is wrong with our world and our society and be frustrated by it.
 But people are complacently sitting by, and rather than going out and making a change, they sit by playing video games (or posting memes) on their smartphones, eating food that’s killing us, and complaining about how the world is going to shit and they just want to die.
 Will it be possible for us to alter the attitudes of those partaking in this culture of self-deprecation?
 How can we show our youth that the world has so much good in it and that they deserve life abundant?